NFL playoff schedule 2021: Bracket, dates, times, TV channel, scores for Wild Card round games - NBC Sports

-The regular season has come to an end and the 2021 NFL Playoffs begin today with fourteen teams in the hunt to win the 2021 Super Bowl.
-Teams left in the playoffs include: Kansas City Chiefs, Buffalo Bills, Pittsburgh Steelers, Tennessee Titans, Baltimore Ravens, Cleveland Browns, Indianapolis Colts, Green Bay Packers, New Orleans Saints, Seattle Seahawks, Washington Football Team, Tampa Bay Buccaneers, Los Angeles Rams and Chicago Bears.
+Eight teams remain in the divisional round of the 2021 NFL playoffs after an eventful Super Wild Card Weekend.
+Teams left in the playoffs include: Kansas City Chiefs, Buffalo Bills, Baltimore Ravens, Cleveland Browns, Green Bay Packers, New Orleans Saints, Tampa Bay Buccaneers and Los Angeles Rams.

-Check out the full NFL playoff schedule for 2021 below as well as scores for AFC and NFC games, TV channels, how to watch information and more.
+Check out the full NFL playoff schedule for 2021 below as well as scores for AFC and NFC games, TV channels, how to watch information and much more.
+Plus, read more about the 2021 Super Bowl here.

 2021 NFL Playoff Bracket